LeonSong1995/MeDuSA/docs/documentation/05_hPSC_Example.md

 description: ~
 ---

-This tutorial provides an illustrative analysis of the hPSC dataset from [Chu et al., 2016](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1033-x) using MeDuSA.
+This tutorial provides an illustrative analysis of the hPSC dataset from [Chu et al.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1033-x) using MeDuSA.

 In this tutorial, we will use a dataset obtained from the hPSC cell line, which was cultured for different durations, to estimate cell-state abundance along the hPSC differentiation trajectory in bulk RNA-seq data using MeDuSA.
 Furthermore, we will validate the performance of MeDuSA by comparing the estimated cell-state abundance with that measured from scRNA-seq data.
 Finally, we will employ the `MANOVA` method to identify any differences in cell-state abundance among the different cultured time points.